biomedbigdata/website/content/authors/norman_roggendorf/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Student Research Assistants
-- Members
+- Msc and Bsc students

 weight: 100
 ---